Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 8. VSS - Make Integration with Visual Source Safe more Efficient

-9. VSS - Renames Should be Intelligent
+9. VSS - Renames will be Intelligent

 10. Visual Basic .NET to C# and Vice-Versa Language Converters